hack3rs.ca network-security

 practice-plan

-# Run Kismet in a lab/authorized area and document a baseline of SSIDs and channels.
+# Run Kismet in an authorized area and build a documented baseline of SSIDs, BSSIDs, and channel usage.

-# Introduce one controlled change (new AP or SSID) and practice validating it.
+# Introduce one controlled change — add an AP or change an SSID — and practice the full validation workflow.

-# Write a rogue AP triage checklist using inventory, location, and follow-up steps.
+# Write a rogue AP triage checklist covering inventory check, location confirmation, and escalation criteria.

 related-tools-in-this-path